Ratkiller446/Minesweeper/README.md

 ## Controls

+Commands use row-first ordering (row, column):

-- `r row col`: Reveal cell at coordinates (row, col)
+- `r row col`: Reveal cell at coordinates (e.g., `r 2 3` reveals row 2, column 3)
-- `f row col`: Toggle flag at coordinates (row, col)
+- `f row col`: Toggle flag at coordinates (e.g., `f 4 1` flags row 4, column 1)
 - `q`: Quit game

 ## Customization

+Edit these compile-time constants in the source or define them during compilation with `-D` flags:

 - `WIDTH`: Board width (default 9)
 - `HEIGHT`: Board height (default 9)
 - `MINES`: Number of mines (default 10)

-### Input Format
-Commands now use row-first ordering (row, column) instead of (x, y):
-- `r 2 3` reveals the square at row 2, column 3
-- `f 4 1` flags the square at row 4, column 1

-Simply edit the source or define them during compilation with `-D` flags.

-+## Public Domain Release
-+
+## License

-+This software is released into the public domain using the Unlicense.
+This software is released into the public domain using the Unlicense (CC0 + patent waivers).
 There are no restrictions on use, modification, or distribution.
 This maximizes freedom for all users without any copyright claims or artificial restrictions.

-## License

-Public Domain (CC0 + patent waivers)